CTMQ

 I had these four beers back in June of 2019.
 There is a good chance the Skygazer IPAs, IPAs, IPAs, and IPAs are better now when you’re reading this, which I’ve heard is the case.
 I used to really try not to go to a brewery in its first six months or so, but with 100 breweries now that’s just too much of a logistical difficulty for me to worry about.

-The guys behind Skygazer seem nice enough and I really do think the temporary(?) “no taproom” plan is much smarter than many others seem to feel.
-I’m also okay with the hours and can deal with the no cash policy.
+The guys behind Skygazer seem nice enough and I can easily get past the weird hours and rules here.
 I’m far, far more concerned with the beer itself, and I really hope they expand their horizons – at least if and when they do have a taproom – and try to make some real beer someday.

 Skygazer Brewing Company